Cidaas/cidaas-sdk-ios-v2/README.md

 #### Forgot Password

-Remembering passwords all the time is impossible, if you forget your password, you have an option to reset it.
+There is an option to reset password if you forget password.

 #### Initiate Reset Password